• Skip to primary navigation

 • Cherry pie filling

-Adds sweetness, color, and that classic cherry flavor.
+Adds sweetness, color, and that classic cherry flavor just like in this cherry dump cake.
 Strawberry or blueberry pie filling can be used for a fun variation.

 • Yellow cake mix